 Guest post by Jeanette Larson, librarian, writer and children’s literature expert.

 Infants and young children are pretty self-centered; the world revolves around their needs and desires.
 As we begin to interact with others, we hopefully develop compassion, tolerance, sympathy, and kindness.
+Teaching kindness is so important.
+And you can use picture books to help.

 Research has shown that children who don’t develop these characteristics may, at best, have limited opportunities for social interaction and, at worst, come to believe that they are not responsible for their own actions.